 Preparation and review should be on-going, beginning after completing the first year of college Biology and Chemistry.
 The latest date candidates should take the MCAT the first time is August 1 the year prior to the year they plan to enroll in medical school.

 Meharry recommends receiving an MCAT score of at least 24 in order to be a competitive candidate.

 16. Is an interview required of all applicants?
 Who will interview me?

 Yes, an interview is required.
-All candidates invited for an interview will receive two interviews from: Meharry Medical College basic science faculty, Meharry School of Medicine faculty (active and retired), and/or Meharry School of Medicine alumni.
+All candidates invited for an interview will be interviewed by Meharry Medical College basic science faculty, or Meharry School of Medicine staff.

 17. How should I dress for the interview?